GracieleDamasceno/GracieleDamasceno/README.md

 - I love to document, create processes and organize internal workflows to improve the well-being of my team.
 I care about my colleagues and want the work space to be the best possible.
 - I am very friendly and easygoing 🙃

 In my free time - AKA when inspiration pays me a visit, I write some articles at [Dev on Track!](blog.devontrack.com).
-Check it out.
+Check it out!

 ___
 #### :chart_with_upwards_trend: Github Stats